Skip to content

 • Power Apps/Automate knowledge needed

-• Testing more complex than direct MCP
+• Testing takes longer than direct MCP

 • Versioning and updates require republishing